rdbcasillas/axonregDB/README.md

 # axonRegDB

-An ongoing effort to provide visualization of various analysis performed on mouse whole cortex (time-series) datasets for the spinal cord research community.
+An ongoing effort to provide interactive visualizations of output from various analyses performed on mouse whole cortex (time-series) datasets, to the spinal cord research community.